ProgHaj/jackson-databind-java-optional/README.md

 This library is compiled with Java 8 and will thus only be useful in a Java 8 (or higher) runtime environment.

+## Alternatives ##
+If you are starting a new project that requires support for Java 8 combined with Jackson Databind, you should probably have a lock at [FasterXML's JDK 8 module](//github.com/FasterXML/jackson-datatype-jdk8).

 ## Usage
 The library is distributed through Sonatype's OSS repo
 ### Maven dependency